albawebstudio/hauntedfarm-nuxt/app/content/legal/privacy.md

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

-This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in The Haunted Farm.
+This Privacy Policy applies only to our online activities and is valid for visitors to our website in regard to the information that they shared and/or collect in The Haunted Farm.
 This policy is not applicable to any information collected offline or via channels other than this website.